-Bottle Pendant shows simplicity
+Bottle Pendant shows the simplicity

-Usually glass gets recycled after it’s been thrown away in a glass container.
+Usually, glass gets recycled after it’s been thrown away in a glass container.
 But there’s always a better way than recycling and that’s of course upcycling.

-And one of the designers that uses glass in his upcycle design is Max Ashford, product/industrial designer from Falmouth | United Kingdom.
+And one of the designers that use glass in his upcycle design is Maxwell Ashford, product/industrial designer from Falmouth | United Kingdom.

 You might know him from an incredible upcycle piece called Quercus.
 One of the more popular designs here on upcycleDZINE.

-And now I’m showing you another lighting design by Max called ‘Bottle Pendant‘.
-Maybe Max thought that ‘less is more’, I don’t know.
+And now I’m showing you another lighting design by Maxwell called Bottle Pendant.
+Maybe Maxwell thought that ‘less is more’, I don’t know.
 One thing I do know is that this is definitely a very nice and simple pendant.
 The blue electric cord in the cork gives the design a nice touch.
 Just looking at these lights hanging in midair makes me feel at ease.